Presented at 8:00am in Westminster IV on Wednesday, November 14, 2018.#17765

 There are many ways to read an EPUB, so how do advise your learners?
 Extensive testing of Reading Apps and browser implementations have been conducted at by our volunteers team of more than 50 persons with disabilities using assistive technology.
 We will explain the rigorous methodology, the interactions with app developers, and the latest test results.
 This will lead to a discussion of how a DSO office can help a student with a disability pick the right app or device for them to effectively study, take notes, and enjoy reading.

 - Apps offer different levels of accessibility provisions

 - A test framework has been developed and has been extensively used by a large team of crowd source volunteers

 - The results can help you and your learners choose, and the app developers are improving continuously

 Cognitive/Learning, Mobility, Vision

-Administrative/Campus Policy, Alternate Format, Assistive Technology, eBooks, EPUB Track, Including Accessibility in Curriculum, Information Resources, Other, Uncategorized, Web/Media Access
+Administrative/Campus Policy, Alternate Format, Assistive Technology, EPUB Track, Other, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 When teaching in a college in rural England more than 30 years ago, Richard encountered his first blind student, beginning a career in what we now refer to as accessibility.
 He has worked for local, national and international organizations, with young, old, and very old people, with visual, physical, dual sensory and cognitive disabilities.
 Having identified a critical lack of accessible curriculum materials in the UK, Richard led an initiative for a national database of accessible textbooks, now grown to become the national Education Collection operating as RNIB Bookshare.